zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The code for this section can be found under this links:
+You will find the code for this section under these links:
 [cpp insights](https://cppinsights.io/s/50561907),
 [compiler explorer](https://godbolt.org/z/b8n8h7bcx)

 ## Support for member methods and the `nontype<T>`

-If we read the [proposal][2] we find in the *Wording* section the introduction
-of the tag type[^8] called `nontype`.
-This tag type is a ***generic non-type
-template object***.
-This means it will be instantiate with a value known at
-compile time of any type which can be used as a [non-type template argument][25].
-To archive this it uses a the `auto` placeholder for non-types[^9].
-Let us look
-at the implementation of `nontype` and then see what we can do with this:
+If we read the [proposal][2], we find in the *Wording* section the introduction of the tag type[^8] called `nontype`.
+This tag type is a ***generic non-type template object***.
+So it will be instantiated with a value known at compile time of any type, which can be used as a [non-type template argument][25].
+To archive this, it uses the `auto` placeholder for non-types[^9].
+Let us look at the implementation of `nontype` and then see what we can do with this:

 ```cpp
 template <auto V>